Unai Gómez

-Unai Gómez Garcia (born 25 May 2003) is a Spanish professional footballer who plays as an attacking midfielder for La Liga club Athletic Bilbao.
+Unai Gómez Etxebarria (born 25 May 2003) is a Spanish professional footballer who plays as an attacking midfielder for club Udinese.

-Career
+Club career

+Athletic Bilbao

-Born in Bermeo, Biscay, Basque Country, Gómez joined Athletic Bilbao's youth setup in 2013 from hometown side Bermeo FT.
-He left in 2016, and spent three years with Danok Bat CF before returning to the Lezama Facilities in 2019.
+Born in Bermeo, Biscay, Basque Country, Gómez joined Athletic Bilbao's youth setup in 2013 from hometown side Bermeo.
+He left in 2016, and spent three years with Danok Bat before returning to the Lezama Facilities in 2019.

-Gómez was promoted to the farm team in Tercera División RFEF on 19 July 2021, and made his senior debut on 5 September, starting in a 0–0 away draw against Barakaldo CF. He scored his first senior goal on 21 November, netting the winner in a 1–0 home success over Santutxu FC.
+Gómez was promoted to the farm team in the Tercera División RFEF on 19 July 2021, and made his senior debut on 5 September, starting in a 0–0 away draw against Barakaldo.
+He scored his first senior goal on 21 November, netting the winner in a 1–0 home success over Santutxu.